-Source: After the final honey harvests are completed in late summer, the beekeepers let the colonies rest during Fall and Winter.
+Source: After the final honey harvests are completed in the fall, the beekeepers let their colonies rest for a season.
 But winter is short-lived in Northern Florida, and starting in late January and continuing into April, dozens of trees, flowers and grasses will bloom.
 Ever active, the bees harvest nectar and pollen from these sources, which include pine, oak, willow, maple, chestnut, and ti-ti trees, as well as goldenrod, aster, wild sunflower, dandelion and clover flowers.This bounty is returned to the hives, where it becomes wildflower honey.

 Provenance: Gulf and Liberty counties, in Northern Florida.

 Color and Taste: The color of wildflower honey will vary from year to year, based on the particular mix of nectar that the bees collect.
 It generally ranges from Extra Light Amber to Amber.The mixing of nectar by the bees produces a robust and complex combination of floral flavors, which can linger on the palate.
-Because wildflower honey contains so many different types of pollen, it is a good choice for folks using raw honey to treat seasonal allergies.
+It is a great everyday honey for sweetening your tea or coffee.
+Because wildflower honey contains so many different types of pollen, it is also good choice if you are using raw honey to treat seasonal allergies.